AndreeeasN/pp1-tekken-rundown/README.md

   ![Lighthouse Audit](assets/images/documentation/lighthouse-audit.png)

 ### Bugs Encountered
   - (RESOLVED) The navigation bar menu button not hiding on larger screens when using firefox
-    - The CSS tag content-visibility lacks browser compatability with firefox and safari.
+    - The CSS tag content-visibility lacks browser compatibility with firefox and safari.
 Hiding elements with the simpler display: none; fixed the issue.

   - (RESOLVED) Right hand part of screen being cut off at lower screen widths on Beginner's Guide page
     - The headers above the notation tables were unable to break to a new line and as such stuck out of the container, this was fixed by adding style word-break: break-word; to the table.